TeraWattHour/socks/README.md

 # Socks

-Socks is a simple template engine for Go.
+Socks is a templating library for Go.
 It is made to be simple and easy to use.
-It's not a code generator, so its performance is not the best, but it's good enough for most use cases.
+It provides easy ways to extend and include templates, it comes with a custom bytecode expression evaluator, static evaluation and more nice-to-haves.

 ## Getting started